 1527 In re Champlain Ctr.
 N. LLC v.
 Plattsburgh, N.Y., No. 525842, 2018 BL 385058 (N.Y.
 App.
 Div.
 Oct.
 18, 2018) (refusing to dismiss the appeal despite insufficient notice because the respondent's participation in the appeal was sufficient to waive any objection).

-Unless otherwise provided by law, the Real Property Tax Commissioner may accept in electronic format: petitions for administrative review of assessment; petitions for judicial review of assessment; applications for administrative corrections of errors; and other tax filings.
-However, taxpayers are not required to accept notices, statements, receipts, and other tax documents in electronic format.1528

-1528 N.Y.
-Real Prop.
-Tax Law § 104, as amended by 2019 N.Y.
-S.B.
-1509, Part J, Subpart D, § 1, effective April 12, 2019.

-23.5.2.3.
+The commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for the creation of electronic forms, and the means of electronically submitting such forms involving various tasks associated with real property tax administration, dispensing with the need for paper documents.
+Such tasks include:

+the filing of petitions for judicial review of assessments; and

+the issuance of taxpayer notices.

+The governing body of a municipal corporation may, if it is in the public interest, also choose to provide similar electronic communications.
+However, taxpayers are not required to accept electronic notices, statements of taxes, receipts, or other documents, from the commission or a municipality, unless the taxpayer has elected to do so.23.5.2.3.
 Forms and Pleadings — Compare

 The grievance form for a property assessment review in New York can be found on the State Department of Taxation and Finance's website.1529